Vermonster/schoolbot/README.md

 ## Deploying

-If you have previously run the `bin/setup` script, you can deploy to staging and production with:
+Deploy to staging and production with:

     $ bin/deploy staging
     $ bin/deploy production

+This requires that you have previously run `bin/setup`, and that all values in `client/.env` are present and set correctly.
+The values can be found in a pinned item in the project's Slack channel.